- 1 Week trek

 Basic Medical & First Aid kit.

-Transportation from Dehradun to and back (Rs 1500-1800 per persons both ways for the pick up and drop when shared with fellow trekkers)
+Transportation from Dehradun to and back. ₹ 6000 for a Tata Sumo and ₹ 9000 for a Tempo Traveller. (₹ 1500- 2000 per person both ways for the pick up and drop when shared with fellow trekkers, payable directly to the driver.)

 Drive to Sankri: 200 Km - 10/11 hours